Coffeewusky/Kill-OVR-Service/README.md

 *Use administrator for the script to work*

-Issue: Using this script will reset your (OculusDebugTool.exe) settings if you have set any.
+Known Issue: Using this script will reset your (OculusDebugTool.exe) settings if you have set any.